Q: I’m interested in sponsoring, where do I learn more?

 Q: Who attends the Gateway to Solar Conference?

-A: 2021 brought in over 415 attendees and we're expecting an even larger event this year!
+A: 2022 was our largest conference yet with over 500 attendees and we're expecting an even bigger event this year!
 View last year's attendee list here.

 Q: Will I receive an attendee list?

-A: Sponsors will receive a complete attendee list the week after the conference.
+A: Sponsors will receive a complete attendee list in September and post-conference.

 Q: Where can I find an exhibitor information packet?

-A: See the exhibitor info packet here.
-This includes information on technology requests, shipping, and a sponsor checklist.
+A: The exhibitor info packet will be available soon.
+This will include information on technology requests, shipping, and a sponsor checklist.

 Q: How do I register my attendees?